hervenivon/awesome-discoveries/README.md

 #### Semantic segmentation

-Semantic segmentation which is the practice of categorizing an image at the pixel level. i.e., semantic segmentation assigns a class to each pixel in an image was at the art of our core product at Redbird.
+Semantic segmentation is the practice of categorizing an image at the pixel level. i.e., semantic segmentation assigns a class to each pixel in an image.
+Semantic segmentation was at the heart of our core products at Redbird.
 There are a lot activities around that topic where state of the art is still not as accurate as human.
-I have written a [medium post](https://medium.com/@hervenivon/crafting-the-future-was-just-the-beginning-herve-nivon-3b7312a73184) where you will find further information regarding our project.
+I have written a [medium post](https://medium.com/@hervenivon/crafting-the-future-was-just-the-beginning-herve-nivon-3b7312a73184) where you will find further information regarding our projects.

 Here are the most relevant findings we leverage for our project and some more recent ones that can enhance it: